fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 - Pre-defined HTTP endpoints (e.g. https://example.com/metrics);
 - Service Discovery (e.g. Kubernetes Prometheus Operator [ServiceMonitor](https://coreos.com/blog/the-prometheus-operator.html))

-Upon the collection of these metrics, Prometheus enables the usage of its own query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to analyse these metrics and get more information about all of our systems, e.g.:
+Upon the collection of these metrics, Prometheus enables the usage of its own query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) to analyze these metrics and get more information about all of our systems, e.g.:

 ```go
 http_requests_total{app={"email_processor"}}[5m]